Radiography Assistant/Helper (XR02) in Leeds

 #J-18808-Ljbffr

-Radiography Assistant/Helper (XR02) employer: Leeds Teaching Hospitals
+Radiography Assistant/Helper (XR02) in Leeds employer: Leeds Teaching Hospitals

 Leeds Teaching Hospitals NHS Trust is an exceptional employer, offering a supportive and inclusive work culture that prioritises patient care and teamwork.
 With a focus on employee growth, the Trust provides opportunities for career advancement within the NHS, making it an ideal place for those looking to start or further their healthcare careers.
 Located in Leeds, employees benefit from a vibrant city atmosphere while enjoying a work-life balance with primarily weekday shifts and minimal weekend commitments.